Genesis GV60 review

 |Sport Plus||289 miles||11hrs 45mins (0-100%, 7.4kW)||16mins (10-80%, 239kW)|

 Based on the same underlying parts as the excellent Hyundai Ioniq 5 and Kia EV6, the Genesis GV60 is a supposedly premium take on the SUV formula.
-The maker hopes that its five-year ownership proposition (more on that below) will offer buyers something unique in the market.
+The maker hopes that its five-year ownership proposition (more on that below), as well as the car’s ultra-contemporary styling, will offer buyers something unique in the market.
 The GV60’s main rivals include the Tesla Model Y, Mercedes EQA and Audi Q4 e-tron, among others in the compact premium family SUV class.

-There are three versions available from launch.
-All cars get the same 77.4kWh battery (also seen in the EV6), but each ‘flavour’ offers a different motor combination and power output.
+There are three flavours of Genesis GV60 to choose from: all cars get the same 77.4kWh battery (also seen in the EV6), but each version offers a different motor combination and power output.
 Entry-level Premium cars get a single motor with 226bhp – good for 0-62mph in 7.8 seconds.
 Sport adds a motor to the front axle for a total of 314bhp, while Sport Plus ramps this up to 483bhp, with a Boost mode slashing the 0-62mph time to four seconds flat.

-So far, we’ve driven both the Premium and Sport Plus cars, and for most types of driving, the less powerful option should suit most buyers.
-Acceleration is strong and helped by a slug of instant torque, with the car feeling tied down and lighter on its feet than the flagship dual-motor model.
+So far, we’ve driven both the Premium and Sport Plus cars, and for most types of driving, the less powerful option should suit most buyers – especially given the Sport Plus costs over £13,000 more than the base car.
+Even in Premium-spec, acceleration is strong and helped by a slug of instant torque, with the car feeling tied down and lighter on its feet than the flagship dual-motor model.

 That’s not to say that the Sport Plus isn’t an entertaining car to drive – hit that Boost button and push the throttle pedal to the floor, and the GV60 pins you back in your seat.
 It’s a more refined and linear experience than you get in a Tesla Model Y, for sure, but there’s no denying it’s fast.